 The differences between our preschool and Young Fives programs are dictated by the older children’s interests and abilities.
 There is more early literacy work, as well as more challenging activities during interest center time.
 Our curriculum meets the State of Michigan guidelines for kindergarten, and our teachers are certified teachers.

 The most important skills and attitudes children can bring to kindergarten are enthusiasm for learning, confidence in one’s ability to solve problems, the ability to function as a member of a team or group, the ability to follow directions, and basic self-care such as keeping track of one’s belongings and personal hygiene.
 Our programs encourage these skills with everything we do.
-To learn more specifics about our curriculum, please visit our Interest Areas page.
+To learn more specifics about our curriculum, please visit our content area pages.

 Our teacher-to-child ratio in the Young Fives room is 1:8 – 1:10.